rcarmo/onepage-by-spec/spec.md

      - Clicking a tab displays all links in that category, regardless of the search query.
      - Arrow keys for cycling between tabs (left/right).
      - Mouse clicks for direct selection.
+     - Resetting the search query also resets the active tab to the first tab.

 3. **Typeahead Filtering**:
    - Filters links in real-time as the user types.
-   - Matches anywhere within the title or description (case-insensitive).
+   - Matches anywhere within the title, description, or URL (case-insensitive).
    - Displays matching links in a floating list at the center of the screen, regardless of their category or tab, with a slight drop shadow.
    - Backspace refines the search, and Escape clears the search results and displays all links in the active tab.
    - Displays a message like "No matches found" if no results are available.